embar-/pdsa-grapher/README.md

 **Note:** This image may not be up-to-date.

-### After execution
+## Usage
 You can select the **English interface** language at the top right corner.

 The app is composed of two **tabs**: *File upload* and *Graphic* visualization.
 Always start with the *File upload* tab.

-#### File upload
+### File upload
-* After opening the link, upload the required files in the displayed fields.
+* After opening the link, upload the required PDSA and references files in the displayed fields.
-* Specify which sheets and columns hold the information:
+* Specify which sheets and columns hold the information about database:
-  * On the left (_PDSA_ panel), choose which sheet holds information on tables and columns.
+  * On the left _PDSA_ panel, choose which sheet holds information on tables and columns.
     Then, pick the columns that you want to see in the dashboard.
-  * On the right (_References_ panel), choose which columns that hold the names of source table and target table.
+  * On the right _References_ panel, choose which columns that hold the names of source table and target table.
+* Press **Submit** button to process input information and passes it to the _Graphic_ tab.

-#### Graphic
+### Graphic
-* Go to the *Graphic* tab to view visualization of the information that you submitted in dashboard.
+The *Graphic* tab visualize the information that you submitted in dashboard.
-* Page layout:
+Page layout:
 * The right side displays filters that define what and how to display:
   * The top bar holds instructions.
-    * Set your layout - options for node arrangement in the graph
+  * Set your layout - options for node arrangement in the graph.
   * Select tables to graph or add list of tables to graph (comma separated).
   * Checkbox `Get neighbors` lets you display all tables that connect to your selection tables.
 * The left side displays network of your tables.
 * The bottom part displays detailed information:
-    * Info about columns of selected tables (PDSA sheet 'columns')
+  * Info about columns of selected tables (usually PDSA sheet 'columns')
-    * Info on displayed tables (PDSA sheet 'tables')
+  * Info on displayed tables (usually PDSA sheet 'tables')

 **Note:** The app was tested on Firefox, Chrome, Edge browsers.